Professional technician cleaning smoke damage and soot residue from surfaces

 Do not attempt DIY cleaning with household products

-Standard household cleaners are not formulated for smoke residue.
-Using the wrong product—especially on wet smoke or protein soot—can set stains permanently and make professional restoration more difficult and expensive.
+Standard household cleaners are not formulated for smoke residue and can trigger chemical reactions that set stains permanently.
+Using the wrong product—especially on wet smoke or protein soot—can bond residue to surfaces at a molecular level.
+This makes professional restoration more difficult, more expensive, and in some cases impossible without replacing the material entirely.

 Step 3